 Special circumstance MTAs

 1) If a Penn PI is leaving Penn and wishes to take Material created in their laboratory to their new employer.
 The Penn PI must submit a request for the transfer through RIS.
-If the Penn PI has already left Penn, the department head of the Penn PI’s former laboratory will complete these steps.

 2) If the Penn PI has already left Penn and an external party requests materials created in the Penn PI’s former laboratory, the department head of the former Penn PI’s laboratory will submit the MTA request through RIS to complete the transfer.